FAQS

 International: $15 per order.
 (Pay for shipping on the first bell only.
 All others are free.)

-7. Can my local riding club get bells imprinted with our logo?
+7. Can my NICA team or local trail group get discounted bells, or bells imprinted with our logo?

 8. What is the weight of the bells?

-The bells weigh 69 grams, including the o-ring.
+The bells weigh about 90 grams, including the mount.

 9. The ringer on the bell sometimes sticks.